artenator/somafm.el/README.md

 - The current song will be shown next to the current channel
   - Or you can use `M-x somafm-current-song` to display the current song in the echo area.

+- You can add the current song to your favorites file (see `somafm-favorites-file`) by calling `somafm-add-current-song-to-favorites`, and delete it by calling `somafm-delete-current-song-from-favorites`.

 ## Customization

 - You can set the `somafm-sound-quality` custom to 'highest, 'high, or 'low to set the streaming quality.